CAREER OPPORTUNITIES

 Happy Students.
 It’s common to see students run into school each morning or hear them complain that a school break was too long!
 Our students enjoy their days with us and come in eager to learn.

 Small class sizes.
 As one of only a handful of progressive Austin micro-schools, AHB is small.
-We limit our K-8 program to 90, with student teacher ratio of 10:1.
+We limit our K-8 program to 110, with a student teacher ratio of 12:1.
 Teachers develop close relationships with students and are better able to meet the needs of the whole child.

 Keep Learning.
 At AHB, our curriculum is dynamic and utilizes project based learning.
 Classes tackle new themes each quarter, delving deep into science and social studies topics.
 Whether exploring oceans or world religions, teachers model curiosity and awe as they learn alongside students.